SwitchGDX/switch-gdx/README.md

 deployment options for running on an Xbox console in devkit mode.
 Running a debug build should be as simple as building the project and running it.
 There's a bug where the UWP project needs to be manually rebuilt to for the assets to be copied over into the UWP build directory.
-The first time the task is run will be quite slow, as it needs to install the VCPKG dependencies into `<home_dir>/.SwitchGDX`.
-If this first task gets interrupted before finishing, deleting the vcpkg directory and trying again may be necessary.
+The first time the task is run will be quite slow, as it needs to install the VCPKG dependencies.
 Currently, for Release builds to link successfully, the debug runtime library (/MDd) needs to be used.

 ## Debugging